-- 7.1 Provide a gallon of clean tap water in a plastic jug.
-The plastic jug will help to prevent spilling when you pour the water, needed to prime the dehydrator. - 7.2 Make sure the Front Panel POWER switch (6) is in the OFF position.
-Be sure that the compressor breaker (10), located on the front of the electrical enclosure, is in the up;"ON" position and that the manual operation switch on the Alarm/ATS interface board is OFF.
-Verify that the power supply to the dehydrator is on. - 7.3 Check to assure that the petcock (42) below the Water Separator Tank is closed securely. - 7.4 Remove the red fill plug from the passive air intake and add water until the compressor intake hose is full of water.
+7.1 Provide two gallons of clean tap water in a plastic jug.
+The plastic jug will help to prevent spilling when you pour the water, needed to prime the dehydrator.

+7.2 Make sure the Front Panel POWER switch (6) is in the OFF position.
+Be sure that the compressor breakers (10), located on the front panel are in the up;"ON" position and that the manual operation switch on the Alarm/ATS interface board is OFF.

+Verify that the power supply to the dehydrator is on.

+7.3 Check to assure that the petcock (42) below the Water Separator Tank is closed securely.

+7.4 Remove the red fill plug from the passive air intake and add water until the compressor intake hoses are full of water.
 Install the fill plug and turn ON the Power ON/OFF Switch.
 After the unit has run for two seconds turn the unit OFF.

-NOTE: on Model 16500ST 3 phase units only, verify that the water flows towards the compressor.
+NOTE: on Model 33000ST 3 phase units only, verify that the water flows towards the compressor.
 If the water flows towards the passive air intake, refer to paragraph 7.7.